mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 for each server in topologyDescription.servers:
     if server.address != serverDescription.address:
         if server.type is RSPrimary:
-            # See note below about invalidating an old primary.
+            # See note below about invalidating an old primary and an error field describing that
+            # the primary was stale
             replace the server with a default ServerDescription of type "Unknown"

 for each address in serverDescription's "hosts", "passives", and "arbiters":